bcantin/madhatter/README.md

 This application was created to help develpers get familiar with the Qbox API using the Ruby Tire library

-It uses the mysql2 library as well, so please have mysql running on your local dev box.
+It uses sqlite3 for a database.

 # Getting Started